Data Protection Notice

 Arion Bank hf. (hereafter “Arion” or “the Bank”) cares about data protection.
 The protection of personal data is important to the Bank and there is a special emphasis on ensuring that personal data is processed legally, fairly and transparently.

-The Data Protection Notice contains explanations of which personal data the Bank collects on customers, when and why, on what grounds and how long this data is expected to be kept, where the data might be shared and how the security of the data is safeguarded.
+The Data Protection Notice contains explanations of which personal data the Bank collects on customers, when and why, on what grounds and how long the data is expected to be kept, where the data might be shared and how the security of the data is safeguarded.
 The same applies to the processing by the Bank of personal data on contacts of customers who are legal entities, job applicants and other persons who may visit or contact the Bank for other purposes.
 The Data Protection Notice also contains information on the rights of persons with respect to the processing of data by the Bank.

 2. Personal data processed by the Bank